-Salamander is held at designated fire stations across the county, and courses are run by fully trained, operational firefighters who work hard to share their knowledge and skills with the young people and provide positive role models for them.
-Our primary Salamander stations are Trowbridge, Chippenham, Salisbury, Warminster and Swindon; however, other stations are available upon request.
+Salamander is held at designated fire stations and courses are run by fully trained, operational firefighters who work hard to share their knowledge and skills and provide positive role models for the young people.

 What are the benefits of the programme?